 He has provided strategic planning advice to many successful and growing companies, and he has advised many family businesses and set up plans for them to accomplish the difficult task of succession from one generation to the next.
 He has represented many clients in the successful acquisition or sale of businesses, and he has negotiated and documented many complex transactions.

-Bryan also has negotiated many business agreements, such as leases, contracts, licensing and royalty agreements, employment agreements, phantom stock plans, deferred compensation arrangements, shareholder agreements, partnership agreements, LLC operating agreements and management agreements.
+Bryan also has negotiated many business agreements, such as leases, contracts, licensing and royalty agreements, employment agreements, phantom stock plans, deferred compensation arrangements, shareholder agreements, partnership agreements, LLC operating agreements, and management agreements.

-For government clients, Bryan brings a wealth of experience and practical knowledge about solving problems and making good decisions in the pressure cooker of open, public government and controversial issues.
+For government clients, Bryan brought a wealth of experience and practical knowledge about solving problems and making good decisions in the pressure cooker of open, public government and controversial issues.
 He has counseled school boards, town councils, boards of selectmen, county commissioners, and other government and quasi-government entities.

-He also has assisted government employers through the challenging process of negotiating and implementing collective bargaining contracts, grievance procedures and arbitration, reductions in force and other personnel-related actions.
+He also has assisted government employers through the challenging process of negotiating and implementing collective bargaining contracts, grievance procedures and arbitration, reductions in force, and other personnel-related actions.

 Bryan has handled student expulsions and disciplinary matters on behalf of his clients.
 He has written municipal charters and ordinances, and counseled municipalities about the legality of ordinance provisions.